ddelsizov/terminal-edno/README.md

 # Terminal Edno

 My first Zig program.
 Simple implementation of a terminal emulator.
+At this phase is just a wrapper over sh / cmd, not full-blown application.
+Will be gradually updated.

 ## Features